-This page explains how to travel from Dubrovnik or Split to other European cities, buying tickets the cheapest way.
+This page explains how to travel from Dubrovnik or Split to other European cities, and how to buy tickets.
 Although Dubrovnik has no railway station, it's just a few hours by bus north to Split for trains to Zagreb, or south to Podgorica for trains to Belgrade.
 Click here to buy tickets starting in another city.

 I want to go Split